TravelTripperWeb-Sites/sample-website/README.md

 The plugins add the ability to reference any Jekyll model data.
 To activate it:
 * store data objects in a folder or file named as a plural noun, e.g. `_data/_models/groups/*.json` (where each file will be a JSON hash defining a single object) or `_data/_models/groups.json` (which is an array of JSON hash objects).
 * add a numeric `id` field to a each object
-* add an association field to reference another object using a singular noun and `_id` postfix (e.g. a `book1.json` file might have a field `group_id` that references a particular group object)
+* add an association field to reference another object using a singular noun (e.g. a `book1.json` file might have a field `group` that references a particular group object)

-**Only simple plural forms ending with 's' are supported by current version.
-For example, men/man_id reference will not be resolved.**

 When using this structure, an objects reference will be autoloaded for page generation, so the following syntax can be used in a liquid tag in a page template: `book.group.name`.